riplaboratory/Kanaloa/SoftwareInstallation/OpenCV-Python/readme.md

 ## FAQs
 __What is the difference between OpenCV 2 and OpenCV 3?__

 Based on the name, you may infer than OpenCV 2 is the distribution of OpenCV for Python 2.7, and OpenCV 3 is the distribution of OpenCV for Python 3.x; however, this is not the case.
 Simply put, OpenCV 2 is an older version of OpenCV.
 OpenCV 3 is the most current version (at the time of writing) with all of the newest library wrappers.
-In short you should be using OpenCV 3.
+In short, you should be using OpenCV 3.

 __If I am using OpenCV 3, why is the Python import call `import cv2`?
 Shouldn't it be `import cv3`?__